* Gas market oversupplied by 18 mcm/day

 * Peak wind power output to hit 6 GW on Monday

-LONDON, April 5 (Reuters) - British prompt gas prices fell on Tuesday as forecasts for high wind power output curbed demand and gas imports from Europe remained strong.
+LONDON, April 11 (Reuters) - British prompt gas prices fell on Monday as forecasts for high wind power output curbed demand and gas imports from continental Europe and liquefied natural gas (LNG) supplies remained strong.

-Imports of gas from Norway through the Langeled pipeline were around 60 mcm/day on Tuesday, National Grid data showed.
+Imports of gas from Norway through the Langeled pipeline were over 50 mcm/day on Monday, National Grid data showed.

-Peak wind power output is expected to reach 6.5 gigawatts (GW) on Wednesday, National Grid data showed, up from 3 (GW) on Tuesday.
+Peak wind power output is expected to reach 6.1 gigawatts (GW)on Monday and 5 GW on Tuesday, the data showed.

-In the European carbon market, front-year allowances edged down 0.07 euros to 5.26 euros a tonne.
-(Reporting by Susanna Twidale)
+In the European carbon market, front-year allowances edged up 0.03 euros to 5.45 euros a tonne.
+(Reporting by Susanna Twidale; Editing by Keith Weir)